shanmukh1608/Sentiment-Analysis-COVID19-Tweets/README.md

 * Encode the words/documents with the derived topics: We use the information obtained from SVD to decide what each derived topic represents and determine which documents belong to which topic.

 ##### Latent Dirichlet Allocation (LDA)
+Latent Dirichlet Allocation (LDA) is used as a Topic Modeling technique.
+It uses Dirichlet distribution to find topics for each document model and words for each topic model.
+The LDA makes two key assumptions:
+* Documents are a mixture of topics
+* Topics are a mixture of tokens (or words)
+The aim behind LDA is to find topics that the document belongs to, on the basis of words contained in it.
+It assumes that documents with similar topics will use a similar group of words.
+This enables the documents to map the probability distribution over latent topics where the topics are probability distributions.

 ### Supervised Learning
 We trained our data on several machine learning algorithms including :